Our Music, Our Way

 What we did

-Beginning in Autumn 2021, we ran a series of consultation events to gauge general interest and develop a sense of what the community desired.
+In Autumn 2021, we ran a series of consultation events to gauge interest and develop a sense of what the community desired.
+These informed the development of a pilot programme in 2022-23 that was primarily delivered by Manchester Camerata, delivering creative projects with schools and care homes.

 Outcomes